austrian-code-wizard/c3po/README.md

 ## Supported Platforms

-We utilize [Modal](https://www.modal.com) as compute provider and the examples below you have created and configured a Modal account.
+We utilize [Modal](https://www.modal.com) as compute provider and the examples below assume you have created and configured a Modal account.
 However, everything detailed below will work using an arbitrary compute setup (as long as it provides sufficient resources.
 We recommend a 40GB A100 for training and an L4/A10G for eval).

 When running locally, replace the `modal run src.modal.app` portion of the commands below with `pyhton <script>.py` where `<script>.py` can be one of `src/sample.py`, `src/train.py`, `src/eval.py`.
 Note that currently for the local scripts, only the `--arg_file`, `--run_id`, `--data_dir`, and `--feedback_prefix` flags are supported.